wenzelm/slidr-sloppr/README.md

 Prefix for predicted SL sequences (default: SL).
 Output files will use this prefix for naming the SLs.

 <a name="slidroutput"></a>
-#### Outputs:
+#### Output files:

+Final results are written to the directory `3-results-[suffix]` inside the specified output directory.
+The suffix of the directory name summarises the specified parameters to allow for convenient parameter sweeps within the same output directory, for example `slidr_toy_data/3-results-x1.0-l8-e1-R80-DGT-S.{20,60}AT{4,6}G-L25-AAG-O10`

-- Summary of identified SL sequences, read coverage, numbers of SL RNA genes and numbers of SL *trans*-spliced genes
+- `SL.tsv`: tab-delimited table summarising SL sequence, read coverage, numbers of SL RNA genes, numbers of SL *trans*-spliced genes, numbers of stem loops and structure stability statistics from [RNAFold](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html) (MFE frequency and ensemble diversity)
-- Summary of secondary structure statistics for SL RNA genes (numbers of stem loops, structure stability statistics)
+- `raw.tsv`: same as `SL.tsv`, but including singleton SLs (defined by only a single read and/or spliced to only a single gene).
+Provided for trouble-shooting purposes.
+- `SL.fa`: all SL sequences in FASTA format
-- SL sequences in FASTA format
+- `SL_RNA_genes.fa`: all SL RNA gene sequences in FASTA format
-- SL RNA genes in FASTA and GFF3 format
+- `SL_RNA_genes.gff3`: all SL RNA genes in GFF3 format
+- `SL_RNA_genes/*.RNA_genes.fa`: SL RNA gene sequences (FASTA) for each SL
+- `SL_RNA_genes/*.RNA_genes.gff3`: SL RNA gene sequences (GFF3) for each SL
+- `SL_RNA_genes/*.trans-splice-sites.gff3`: SL *trans*-splice acceptor sites (GFF3) for each SL

+Log files and intermediate output files are written to the directories `1-library_[library name]`, `1-tails` and `2-RNA-filters`, representing each main pipeline stage.

 <a name="slopprparams"></a>
 ### SLOPPR: Spliced leader-informed operon prediction from RNA-Seq